-From 1 January 2015, the consequences for breaking the rules became greater.
-Those found deliberately doping will face a four-year ban and there is less leniency for carelessness whereby those who inadvertently break the rules are more likely to receive a two-year ban.
+It is important to understand that there are consequences involved with breaking the anti-doping rules.
+Those found deliberately doping will face a four-year ban and there is little leniency for carelessness.
+Those who break the rules unintentionally are likely to receive a two-year ban.

-You may be surprised to learn that the greatest risk to a clean athlete is the inadvertent or accidental use of a prohibited substance.
+You may be surprised to learn that the greatest risk to a clean athlete is the unintentional or accidental use of a prohibited substance.
 This may be present in medication or a supplement product they are taking.
 Under anti-doping rules, even if an athlete uses a prohibited substance accidentally, the consequences may be the same as if the action had been deliberate.
 This is because there is a principle of Strict Liability.